AmasaDelano/dungeon-land/markdown/06_07_Thief.md

 *Replaces: Brewer*

-When you have you have time to gather materials and a safe place to brew you can create three doses of any poison you’ve used before.
-Alternately you can describe the effects of a poison you’d like to create.
+When you have you have time to gather materials and a safe place to brew you can create three doses of any poison you've used before.
+Alternately you can describe the effects of a poison you'd like to create.
 The GM will tell you that you can create it, but with one or more caveats:

 - It will only work under specific circumstances
 - The best you can manage is a weaker version
-- It’ll take a while to take effect
+- It'll take a while to take effect
-- It’ll have obvious side effects
+- It'll have obvious side effects

 ### Serious Underdog

 *Replaces: Underdog*

 You have +1 armor.
-When you’re outnumbered, you have +2 armor instead.
+When you're outnumbered, you have +2 armor instead.

 ### Evasion